PRODUCTSVisit

 Packs should always be kept dry and stored above ground level while on site.
 If the products become wet, they should be separated, wiped and placed in the open to promote drying.

-Stramit's cladding is suitable for use with insulating blanket.
+SharpLine® cladding is suitable for use with insulating blanket.
 Glasswool blanket up to 50mm thick can be readily used.
 Increased thicknesses require longer fasteners and greater care in installation.
-Ensure the length of the screw is sufficient to have a minimum of 3 threads protruding below the support.
-For domestic applications Stramit recommends that insulation is always used.
-Contact us for further information.
+Ensure the length of the screw is sufficient to have a minimum of 3 threads protruding below the steel

-SharpLine® cladding is supplied cut to length.
+SharpLine® cladding is supplied cut-to-length.
 When designing or transporting long products ensure that the length is within the limit of the local Transport Authority regulations.
+The manufacturing tolerance on the length of product supplied is +0, -15mm.

 Stramit products conform to the following Australian standards that are called up in the NCC.